emmaC11/F1-monza-token-system/README.md

 * If a user signs up to the overdraft facility, there default balance will be 10 tokens as there is an additional charge to avail of the overdraft facility.
 * If user inputs are valid, the new user is added to the system.

+> User Story: As a first time user, I want to create an account.

 ![image](https://user-images.githubusercontent.com/83119583/192322493-28004c72-ebfd-4a12-9dee-ab642b5c1a06.png)

 ## Deposit Tokens